JamesBarwell/rpi-gpio.js/README.md

 * Raspberry Pi Zero
 * Raspberry Pi Zero W

-### Unknown - please raise an issue to let us know if this works for you

-* Raspberry Pi 3 Model B
-* Raspberry Pi Zero

 ## Setup
 See this guide on how to get [node.js running on Raspberry Pi](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js).